Lagoon (amusement park): 1940–1970

 The Freed family made several improvements, including an overhaul of the swimming pool in 1949, a rebuilt fun house, the introduction of the "Dodgem Cars" and the "Lakeshore Express" miniature railway in 1951, and a new Ferris wheel in 1953.

-In November 1953, a fire damaged much of the park, including the fun house, dance pavilion, and the front portion of the Roller Coaster.
-The Roller Coaster was rebuilt and reopened for the 1954 season.
+In November 1953, a fire destroyed much of the park, including the fun house, the dance pavilion, and the front portion of Roller Coaster, causing an estimated loss of over $500,000 in damages.
+Roller Coaster was rebuilt and reopened in time for the 1954 season.
 Many rides were restored, rebuilt, or replaced, and a few new rides were added in 1955.
 In 1956, Mother Gooseland, Lagoon's first themed section, was opened between the Midway and the swimming pool.
 It featured rides only for children.